terraform-google-modules/terraform-example-foundation/ERRATA.md

 #### Labeling
 - The guide defines vpc-type for shared, service, float, nic, and peer projects.
 It does not define a vpc-type for Jenkins agents (vpc-b-jenkinsagents), the DNS Hub (vpc-dns-hub) and projects created in 4-projects.
-This will be addressed in the next version of the whitepaper.
+This will be addressed in the next version of the blueprint guide.

 #### Naming
 - The Service Account & Storage bucket naming are not aligned to the blueprint guide.
 Naming will be modified accordingly in a future release.